GSA/search-gov-website/admin-center/dashboard/add-site.md

 ---
 layout: page
-title: How to Add a New Site
+title: How to Add a New Search Site
 category: admin-center
 tags: "help-manual settings add-site"
 date: March 2, 2017